strmkn/Pumpt/privacy-policy.md

 ## Children's Privacy

-RepPilot does not knowingly collect data from children under 13.
+Pumpt does not knowingly collect data from children under 13.

 ## Changes to This Policy